jaimin1503/odoo-hackathon/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact [jaiminv153@gmail.com].

 ---